tylersojka/ESPTimeCast/README.md

 - **Flip Display**: Invert the display vertically/horizontally
 - **Brightness**: 0 (dim) to 15 (bright)
 - **Dimming Feature**: Start time, end time and desired brightness selection
-- **Dramatic Countdown** function, set a countdown to your favorit/next event!
+- **Countdown** function, set a countdown to your favorit/next event, 2 modes: Scroll/Dramatic!

 *Non-English characters converted to their closest English alphabet.
 Tip: Don't forget to press the save button to keep your settings